planarnetwork/dtd2mysql/apps/transxchange2gtfs/README.md

 transxchange2gtfs multiple-transxchange-files.zip /path/*.zip single-transxchange.xml gtfs-output.zip
 ```

+Prior to version 1.9.0 nested zip files we're ignored.
+They are now processed recursively.

 On occasion, a large dataset will cause a `heap out of memory issue`.
 In this case, set the `NODE_OPTIONS` environment variable to increase the heap size.
 For example to set to 8GiB, in a linux shell: